By Mark Alexander

 It can be challenging to keep the vast hand of our Creator in proper perspective.
-Sometimes our idolatry of self or materialism obscures the hand of God while other times it is the trials of life that obscure His hand.
-Too often, we simply do not look for God's hand in our life and all around us.
+Sometimes our idolatry of self or materialism obscures the hand of God, while other times it is the trials of life that obscure His hand.
+Too often, we simply don't look for God's hand in our life and all around us.

-In the winter season, our East Tennessee mountaintop can be shrouded in clouds that obscure our ability to see what is just in front of us, and that fog can persist for a week or more.
+During the winter season, our East Tennessee mountaintop is often shrouded in clouds which can persist for a week or more.
+And this can in turn obscure our ability to see what's just in front of us.
 The absence of sun and blue sky, or crisp and clear nights under bright stars, can take its toll on the spirit.
 However, my spirit is lifted high when I recall with certainty that above the fog and clouds, all the heavenly bodies shine bright.
-Eventually the weather will break and light will avail itself again.
+Eventually the weather will break, and light will avail itself again.

-I reminded my children that bleak winter weather obscuring the sunlight is an apt metaphor for the trials in our life, which can obscure the Son light.
+More that once, I have reminded my children that bleak winter weather which obscures the sunlight is an apt metaphor for the trials in our lives, which can in turn obscure the Son's light.